Skip to content

 • Restrictions preventing issuers from paying interest directly to stablecoin holders

-While the law brought essential clarity, it also started new debates.
-Banks and financial institutions worried that stablecoin rewards might act like unregulated deposits.
-On the other hand, crypto companies said that rewards from exchanges or partners are different from interest accounts.
-These disagreements have affected wider discussions about how the market should be structured.
+While the law brought much-needed clarity, it also sparked new debates.
+Banks and financial institutions worried that stablecoin rewards could act like unregulated deposits.
+Meanwhile, crypto companies argued that rewards from exchanges or partners are not the same as interest accounts.
+These disagreements have influenced broader discussions about how the market should be organized.

 The CLARITY Act and Market Structure Reform

-The CLARITY Act aims to fix this by establishing a clear classification system and specifying which agency is responsible.
+The CLARITY Act addresses this by creating a clear classification system and making it clear which agency is responsible.

 Core Elements of the CLARITY Act